GlaivePro/Ajaxable/README.md

 Usually you have a list of entries and you would like the new item appended to the list.
 We have to define the template for new entries and reference the list.

-Make a directory `resources/views/ajaxable/yourModels` where `yourModels` is the camelCase plural of you actual model.
-Inside the directory create file `yourModel.blade.php` - a single row of model (for your list of models).
+Make a file `resources/views/ajaxable/yourModel.blade.php` where `yourModel` is the camelCase of your actual model.
+It should contain a single row of model (for your list of models).
 That will receive `$yourModel`.
 This will be ajaxed to you upon creation and added to the list of items.

 ```html
 <li>{{$tag->name}}